sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 ![eurasia](img/eurasian-plate.webp "eurasia")

 The entire Eurasian plate is essentially contained within a slice that will move closer to the equator.
 In fact, the equator will run smack dab across the Eurasian plate.
-Therefore, I predict that the Eurasian plate will rise in elevation and experience a recession of its coastlines, particularly in the Arctic region.
+Therefore, I predict that the Eurasian plate will rise in elevation, particularly in the Arctic region.

 ![notam](img/notam-plate.webp "notam")

 The North American plate currently does not lie on the equator.
 After the rotation, the equator will run through the east side of this plate, crossing through the north.
-Therefore I predict the North American Plate, at least the northern and eastern parts, will rise in elevation and experience a coastline recession.
+Therefore I predict the North American Plate, at least the northern and eastern parts, will rise in elevation.

 ![sotam](img/sotam-plate.webp "sotam")